wwcs2026/wwcs2026.github.io/program.md

 </style>

 The workshop includes talks by invited speakers, participants' tutorials, and time for developing group projects.
 There will also be non-academic activities aimed at socializing with other participants.
-Even though the timetable is still provisional the following list shows a description of activities:
+The following list shows a description of activities:

 **Main activities:**